openpnp/openpnp/AdvancedLoosePartFeeder.md

 A loose part feeder's job is to detect the position and orientation of the parts, so that they can be picked and placed correctly on the PCB board.
 The task of detecting parts is assumed by the vision system, which uses the down looking camera (AKA the [Top Camera](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration:-Top-Camera-Setup)) to take images of the parts for image processing and model detection.

 ## The AdvancedLoosePartFeeder
+### What is needed
 OpenPnP job processor expects a list of rotated rectangles, properly oriented, as the output of a loose part feeder.

-Achieving correct orientation is not trivial.
+Achieving proper orientation is not trivial.
 Simply modeling parts with rotated rectangles is not sufficient for proper part detection, given the inherent uncertainty in the rotation of a RotatedRect model.
 The following images show the limitations of such a simple model:

 ![referenceloosepartfeeder1](https://user-images.githubusercontent.com/1109829/27792865-5aabf50c-6004-11e7-908a-c03b03d08418.png) ![referenceloosepartfeeder3](https://user-images.githubusercontent.com/1109829/27792863-5a9eb554-6004-11e7-9350-60937a10cbcd.png)